 King George VI watches as Princess Elizabeth assists baby Prince Charles as he walks in early 1950.
 Princess Margaret and Queen Elizabeth stand to the right, gazing at the future Prince of Wales.
 Can you identify these other royal family members by their childhood photos?

 In this photo taken on the grounds of Balmoral Castle in Scotland in late summer 1951, King George VI is on the far left and Queen Elizabeth is on the right; in the centre are Princess Elizabeth, her husband, the Duke of Edinburgh, and young Prince Charles, who is sitting on the deer sculpture.
 Princess Margaret is in the background.
 Here are more rarely seen candid photos of the British royal family.

 On January 31, 1952, King George VI, along with his wife and daughter, Margaret, descends the steps of the royal plane on which Princess Elizabeth sits with her husband.
 The King, Queen, and Princess said goodbye to the royal couple as they were leaving for a tour that would take them to Kenya.
 It was while she was in Africa that Elizabeth learned that she would become Queen.

 Find out exactly what will happen when the Queen dies.

 Long live the Queen

 On February 7, 1952, Elizabeth, made her first appearance on English soil as Her Majesty, the Queen.
 She wore black because she was mourning the death of her father, King George VI.
 He had passed away two days earlier.
-Now, read up on these 50 things you didn’t know about the British royal family.
+Now, read up on 20+ fascinating facts most people don’t know about the Queen.